The locally-grown and nationally-recognized home of client-centered mindful movement practices.

 In 2016 the enterprise expanded into the entire building at 3015 7th St, creating three practice rooms, a large lobby with a retail area and showers, and a teacher’s lounge.
 The addition of regular staff improved the entire customer experience, allowing the studio to be open for business 8:00am-8:00pm, 7 days a week.
 The retail store, The Om Depot, offers the community a place to find high-quality yoga and fitness clothes, mats, and products by local-makers.

 In January 2020, The Body Electric Athletic Company opened.
 The BE Athletic is a 15,000 sq ft mindful fitness facility located in South St. Pete.
 The new BE offers group fitness classes with the same core values and vibes our clients have come to expect.
-In three large studios we’ve got Strength, Conditioning, Combo, Loaded Yoga, Core Awareness, Active Recovery, Bodyweight Workouts, Oxygen Optimization, “Baby Optional” classes and more.
+In three large studios we’ve got Strength, Body Beats, Interval Cardio, Strength & Conditioning, Loaded Yoga, Core Awareness classes and more.
 An open gym and ice baths are available for our members’ use.
 Our goals are to offer a mindful, sustainable fitness practice that empowers each individual to be their own best coach.
-We’re excited to finally be able to reopen childcare in the new space (after COVID), and we are working on an in-house juice bar as well.

 The growth of The BE has been swift but organic, relying on its original core values: to create an outward-looking, supportive space for people to practice becoming their best selves.
 Rather than trading on yoga’s esoterica and mystique, The BE strives to make the practice accessible.
 We believe yoga is a living, adaptable technology that we actively reorient to continue addressing its original inquiry: how best to live?
 As with language, it’s today’s users who keep the tool sharp and vibrant, and so we are not beholden to any great book or lineage, though we are committed students of yoga’s history and philosophies.
 Free from dogma, we explore, ask questions, and experiment with many styles and modalities.